feathery-org/slate/source/index.html.md

 --------- | --------- | -----------
-id | String | The ID of the text element to edit from the original step text | String | The new text to display
+id | String | The ID of the text element to edit from the original step text | String | The new text to display asset | Optional String | The name of the text asset to inherit from.
+This asset must belong to the template form's theme.

 Each `button` object contains the following parameters.